The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897222951601078292/unknown.png)

-For Esprit generation, we can use a binomial distribution to calculate the likelihood of certain amounts of esprit being generated during the Technical Finish window (assuming 56 weaponskill or spell GCDs from party members and six DNC GCDs during this window at 20% generation rate from party members and 30% generation for DNC).
-This esprit generation probability curve looks like this:
+For Esprit generation, we can use a binomial distribution to calculate the likelihood of certain amounts of Esprit being generated during the Technical Finish window (assuming 56 weaponskill or spell GCDs from party members and six DNC GCDs during this window at 20% generation rate from party members and 30% generation for DNC).
+This Esprit generation probability curve looks like this:

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897223140306993243/unknown.png)